The Beaufort Film Society Award Honors that filmmaker whose body of work has served as a “catalyst for groundbreaking discoveries and societal change”

 Dash earned her MFA in Film & Television production at UCLA; received her BA in Film Production from CCNY, and she was a Producing and Writing Conservatory Fellow at the American Film Institute’s Center for Advanced Film Studies.
 When not working on her projects Ms. Dash is a frequent lecturer at many of the leading Universities in the United States.

 Presenting the award will be Michael Boulware Moore, the great, great grandson of Robert Smalls and the president and CEO of the International African-American Museum which is planned to be opened in Charleston, SC in 2018.

-The Beaufort International Film Festival is produced by the Beaufort Film Society.
-For more information visit beaufortfilmfestival.com.
+For more information about the 11th Annual Beaufort International Film Festival, visit beaufortfilmfestival.com.
+The festival is produced by the Beaufort Film Society.

 The Beaufort Film Society is a nonprofit, 501 (c) 3, member-supported organization, dedicated to providing the highest levels of entertainment and education to the public from all areas of the film industry.